Advertisement

 Don’t hold it in

-Do you skip the bathroom when a work meeting runs long or when you’re trying to avoid missing the best part of a movie?
-If so, you aren’t doing your urinary tract any favors.
+Do you skip the bathroom when life gets busy, such as when a work meeting runs long or when you don’t want to miss the best part of a movie?
+If so, it can contribute to more frequent UTIs.
 Waiting to urinate can cause bacteria to grow.
-And if you’re holding in your urine over and over, you may start to have problems going in general.
-Simply put, go when you need to go.
+And if you’re holding in your urine over and over, it can lead to issues going in general.
+The best option is to go when you need to go.

 woman washing hands with soap, soapy water, washing hands, clean hands